ibm-cloud-docs/Cloudant/offerings/compliance.md

 ## Top-tier Physical systems

-The {{site.data.keyword.cloudant_short_notm}} DBaaS is physically hosted on Tier-1 cloud infrastructure providers such as {{site.data.keyword.cloud_notm}} and Amazon.
+The {{site.data.keyword.cloudant_short_notm}} DBaaS is physically hosted on Tier-1 cloud infrastructure providers such as {{site.data.keyword.cloud}} and Amazon.
 Therefore,
 your data is protected by the network and physical security measures that are employed by these providers.